 Obamacare is one of the outgoing president's signature policies - and Mr Trump made repealing it one of his major campaign promises.

-Some Republicans felt health coverage cuts in the bill were too harsh, while others were unhappy that changes did not go far enough.
+Some Republicans feel Medicaid cuts in the bill are too harsh, while others are unhappy that changes do not go far enough in demolishing Obamacare.

 Mr Trump had promised that his replacement plan will be less expensive, providing "insurance for everybody".

 Violence and lawlessness is out of control in the US, according to Mr Trump.
 He says law enforcement agencies are unable to fight crime because of runaway "political correctness" and says they should be allowed to get tough on offenders.
 He says police profiling is necessary to prevent terrorist attacks on US soil.